Volunteering at the centre

 Kransberg Cape Vulture colony: Kransberg boasts the third largest Cape Vulture Colony in the world.
 This site is located in the Marakele National Park, in the Limpopo Province and has stunning mountain scenery and a wide variety of game.
 Indemnity forms will need to be signed.

 We remind you that you need to be flexible as plans may change in response to the weather, local conditions or other factors.
 We are looking for enthusiasm, common sense, self- starters, independence, perseverance and patience.
-Bear in mind that South Africa is a developing country and things may well be different from what you are used to at home.
-Please remember that wants are not the same as needs, so keep an open mind and take a mental check before complaining.
+Bare in mind that South Africa is a developing country and things may well be different from what you are used to at home.
 A positive attitude and a sense of humor are vital.
 Volunteering is about what you can do for the project and we are looking for cheerful, willing workers.
 If you have any medical conditions, disabilities or other special needs, you MUST inform us before your arrival so that we can assess whether or not our facilities will suite your needs as well as ours.

 What to bring